Automattic/jetpack/to-test.md

 In Jetpack 4.7, we focused on fixing bugs and making some important performance improvements.

+### Sharing

+This Beta includes some changes to the Email Sharing button.
+Try to add the button to a test site, and make sure you can share posts via email.

+You can also try to install and activate [this plugin](https://wordpress.org/plugins/jetpack-shortlinks-for-sharing-buttons/), and make sure it doesn't break the Email sharing button.

 ### Widget Visibility

 We've made a lot of improvements to the Widget Visibility module.
 It's now easier and faster to manage visibility rules in your Widget settings.